Unstructured-IO/pipeline-sec-filings/README.md

 As with the `section` parameter, you can request multiple regexes by passing in multiple values for the `section_regex` parameter.
 The requested pattern will be treated as a raw string.

-You can also use special regex characters in your pattern, as show in the example below:
+You can also use special regex characters in your pattern, as shown in the example below:

 ```
  curl -X 'POST' \